Dewey Cox: [irritated] I don't need people around me, stifling me. So if you don't like it, there's the door.

 Dewey Cox: What happened?

 Pa Cox: I'll tell you what happened.
-We were reading for bed when your song comes on the radio.
+We were readying for bed when your song comes on the radio.

-[the scene switches to the house, "Walk Hard" begins playing on the radio]
+[the scene switches to the Cox's house with "Walk Hard" playing on the radio]

 Ma Cox: It's Dewey!
 Your son is talented.
 You should be proud.